HL7/phd/input/pagecontent/ProfileConsumers.md

 ### Measurement Status
 Every real device is going to experience challenges at some time.
 These challenges can interfere with the measurement and therefore need to be reported.
 One could argue that measurements with errors should not be delivered, but in a scenario where the PHG might be headless and one is happy that the patient can even take the measurement, it may be important to know that the measurement attempt was made.
-Therefore this IG will report any measurement it receives from the PHD including error states and let the end user decide what to do with it.
+Therefore this IG supports a PHG to report any measurement it receives from a PHD including error states and let downstream consumers address it.

 There are other non-error special conditions that may also be reported, such as the measurement is test or demo data.